King of the Murgos

 This is book two of the Malloreon, the sequel series to the Belgariad.
 Some people complain that this series is just a repeat of the previous series with some of the names changed, and I certainly used to think that myself.
-Now that I’ve read this book again I think that’s unfair — the story…
+Now that I've read this book again I think that's unfair -- the story line is actually quite different, and the characters are generally older and wiser (which makes them feel more developed).
+I enjoyed this book, probably more than I did Guardians of the West. [isbn: 0345358805]

 Guardians of the West